List of regulators in the United Kingdom

 The following is a list of regulators in the UK.
 Regulators exercise regulatory or supervisory authority over a variety of endeavours.

 In addition, local authorities in the UK provide regulatory functions in a number of areas.
+The UK is also bound by a number of European and other trans-national regulators, not listed here.

 Professional associations also act to regulate their memberships.
-The UK is also bound by a number of European and other trans-national regulators, not listed here.
+Examples include the Institute of Chartered Accountants in England and Wales, the Chartered Institute of Legal Executives, the Chartered Institute for the Management of Sport and Physical Activity, and the Engineering Council.